When is the best time to switch your mortgage?

 Is there a best time of year to switch?

 There’s no specific time that’s best to switch your mortgage.
-If your mortgage amount is more than 3.5 times your salary you will need a Central Bank exception.
+If your mortgage amount is more than four times your salary you will need a Central Bank exception.
 In this case, earlier in the year is better as there will be more exemptions available.